Stetson Bennett is embracing opportunity behind Rams veteran Matthew Stafford

 The caliber of play rises from what he faced in a Heisman-finalist campaign in his final year at Georgia, featuring 4,128 passing yards, 27 touchdowns and just seven interceptions in addition to 10 rushing touchdowns.

-The preseason slate beginning this weekend will be a meaningful step toward that acclimation and one that Snead thinks will better reflect Bennett’s potential than training camp practices.
+The preseason slate beginning this weekend will be a meaningful step toward that acclimation and one that Snead says will better reflect Bennett’s potential than training camp practices.

 “Because when you have to tackle Stetson, like you actually gotta get him on the ground?”
 Snead says.
 “That’s where you see some of his superpowers come to fruition.”